 Sometimes, the Fool card reversed represents a kind of analysis paralysis that prevents you from taking action.
-If you’re feeling stuck, but you’ve already done plenty of research and you’re organized and ready… then take the leap already!
+If you’re feeling stuck, but you’ve already done plenty of research, you’re organized and ready… then take the leap already!
 Organizing, list-making, and study must be coupled with action to move forward.
-Have more faith in yourself that you have everything you need already to get started.
+Have more faith in yourself that you have everything you need to get started.
 Trust your resourcefulness.

 Reversed Love and Relationships:

-When the Fool card shows up reserved in a love reading, it can represent two very opposite ends of the spectrum: either you are feeling tied down or your partner’s lack of commitment is causing undue stress.
+When the Fool card shows up reversed in a love reading, it can represent two very opposite ends of the spectrum: either you are feeling tied down or your partner’s lack of commitment is causing undue stress.